 Introduction to Animation Writing

-Learn to write for animation from currently working, professional screenwriter Zac Atkinson.
+Learn to write for animation from currently working, professional screenwriter Patrick Rieger.
 Your favorite cartoons and animated movies all started as words on a page.
 This six-week course covers everything you need to know to write your own screenplay.
 We’ll cover format, how to establish character, structure your plot, create tone, and even look at ways to build theme.
-And you’ll get feedback along the way from Zac himself!
-Plus, Zac will share his industry insights and provide tips on how to break in as a professional screenwriter in the world of animation.
+And you’ll get feedback along the way from Patrick himself!
+Plus, Patrick will share his industry insights and provide tips on how to break in as a professional screenwriter in the world of animation.

 You will take your concepts from basic idea to formal screenplay.
 By the end of the course, you’ll have your own 7-15 page screenplay that could be used for a professionally animated project.

 Sorry, this course is sold out!
 To be notified when it is available for enrollment again, subscribe to our email newsletter.

 - Learn from currently working, professional screenwriter Patrick Rieger.

 - You will learn how to write a screenplay for any animated project.